During his 30 years of practice, Ed has developed a robust litigation practice and is acknowledged among his peers as a highly capable trial lawyer.

 Ed was born in Montreal, but has lived most of his life in B.C. after moving to Vancouver in 1968.
 After he received his Bachelor of Arts degree from the University of British Columbia in 1981 and before he obtained his law degree, he spent two years working as a volunteer teacher in Nigeria, West Africa with CUSO.

-Ed lives with his wife and two children in Richmond, B.C.
+Ed is married with two children and lives in Richmond, B.C.